-For a plant species a, the number of pollen grains produced per flower is represented by $P_t$ .
-The proportion of grains removed with each pollinator visit to a focal flower is represented by $R_i$ , and depends on both the attributes of the pollinator i and of the focal plant species.
-While adaptation toward a pollination system could, theoretically, increase R, I am more interested in the causes of shifts between pollination systems rather the mechanisms leading to a subsequent better fit to the system, so the model does not consider evolution of R. With each new visit to the focal flower, the amount of pollen remaining in the anthers diminishes, and the amount picked up with each new pollinator visit diminishes proportionally to the number of visits received, resulting in an exponential decline of pollen removed with each new visit (Young & Stanton 1990; Robertson & Lloyd 1993).
-Considering that pollinator i is the only visitor (floral generalization is considered in equation 5), the total amount of pollen removed, $P_r$ , from the focal flower by a given pollinator i is therefore where $V{ij}$ represents the number of visits by pollinator i to flower j, which is a subset of $V_i$ , the total number of visits made by the pollinator in the plant community.
-The number of visits to the focal flower depends on the abundance of the focal species $A_a$ and its proportional floral abundance in the community, $A_a / (A_a + \Sigma A_i)$ where $\Sigma A_i$ represent the total abundance of flowers for each plant species visited by the pollinator i excluding the focal species. $\Sigma A{i}$ is related to pollinator generalization.
-The number of visits to the focal flower by pollinator i is therefore
+For a given plant species a, the total number of pollen grains produced per flower is represented by P_t .
+The proportion of grains removed with each pollinator visit to a focal flower is represented by R_i , and depends on both the attributes of the pollinator i and of the focal plant species.
+While adaptation toward a pollination system could, theoretically, increase R, I am more interested in the causes of shifts between pollination systems rather the mechanisms leading to a subsequent better fit to the system, so the model does not consider evolution of R_i .
+With each new visit to a focal flower, the amount of pollen remaining on the anthers diminishes, and the amount of pollen picked up with each new pollinator visit diminishes proportionally to the number of visits already received, resulting in an exponential decline of pollen removed with each new visit (Young & Stanton 1990; Robertson & Lloyd 1993).
+Considering that pollinator i is the only visitor (floral generalization is considered in equation 5), the total amount of pollen removed, P_r , from the focal flower by a given pollinator i is therefore where V{ij} represents the number of visits by pollinator i to flower j, which is a subset of V_i , the total number of visits made by the pollinator in the plant community.
+Assuming that the visits made by the pollinator i, V_i , are equally distributed among all the flowers visited by the pollinator, the number of visits to the focal flower by pollinator i is where A_a represents the abundance of the focal species and ΣA_i represents the total abundance of flowers for each plant species visited by the pollinator iexcluding the focal species.
+In this model I treat all plant species as being equally attractive to each pollinator (variable attractiveness could be considered by weighting A_a by the relative attractiveness of the focal species).

-$$P{r} = P{t} \left[ 1 - (1 - R{i})^{V{ij}} \right] (1)$$
+$$P_r = P_t \left[1 - (1 - R_i)^{V{ij}} \right] (1)$$